TaligentDev/LibreBIMLive/README.md

 and much more!

-First public version will be released on 06/20/2022, so stay tuned, more informations will be published on next weeks
+First public version will be released for public audit on 06/20/2022, so stay tuned, more informations will be published on next weeks